emmajanedrews/base-template/_posts/2018-01-05-your-2017-market-review-and-2018-predictions.md

 You should also look out for new construction.
 Will the new housing inventory help us catch up to the number of buyers in the market?

-There are a few pockets, like in east Nashville, where we are seeing an increase in new construction and houses are sitting on the market a little longer than other areas with less inventory.
+There are a few pockets, like in East Nashville, where we are seeing an increase in new construction and houses are sitting on the market a little longer than other areas with less inventory.

 **Of course, the new tax reforms will impact the real estate market.** I’ll go over the tax reform bill in more detail in my next video.